How is MIPS Score Calculated?

 DETERMINING PRACTICE FINANCIAL EXPOSURE

 Assessing the potential financial risks and rewards associated with the MIPS program is advisable.
-It will be very difficult to determine an upside potential for positive payment adjustments for 2024 performance year due to the changes in the scoring methodology CMS will use.
-If you're eligible for MIPS (with >$90,000 in annual Part B reimbursement), you'll have the capacity to identify the absolute dollars at stake for not submitting data.
-You will need to forecast the Medicare Part B annual reimbursement your practice will receive in 2026 and deduct 9%, (e.g., $200,000 of reimbursement = $18,000 penalty).
-Our team can help you to optimize your overall MIPS score and maximize your ability to achieve incentives.
+It will be very difficult to determine an upside potential for positive payment adjustments for the 2025 performance year due to the changes in the scoring methodology that CMS will use.
+However, if you're eligible for MIPS (with >$90,000 in annual Part B reimbursement), you'll have the capacity to identify the absolute dollars at stake for not submitting data.
+You must forecast the Medicare Part B annual reimbursement your organization will receive in 2027 and deduct 9%, (e.g., $200,000 of reimbursement = $18,000 penalty).
+We can help you to optimize your overall MIPS score and maximize your ability to achieve incentives.

 OPT-IN OPTION